iugamarian/links/README.md

 grub-mkconfig -o /boot/grub/grub.cfg

- You need to compile and install some AUR packages with these steps:
+ You need to compile as user and install as root some AUR packages with these steps:

  - creade a folder